chris-caballero/Carbon-Footprint-LSOA/README.md

 8. Imputes missing values in the emission grades columns.

 Please refer to the notebook for detailed code and analysis.

+## Contents

+The repository contains the following files:

+- `requirements.txt`: The necessary requirements for running the Jupyter Notebook.
+- `carbon_emissions_analysis.ipynb`: Jupyter Notebook containing all relevant data exploration.
+- `utils.py`: Utility functions for data loading and manipulation.
+- `visutils.py`: Utility functions for data visualization.
+- `data/`: Directory containing the data files.

 ## Data Citation